Amazing Day Trip to Lamma Island (Hong Kong)

 How to get to Lamma Island

-To reach Lamma Island, catch a ferry from Central Pier 4 in Hong Kong Central to either Yung Shue Wan or Sok Kwu Wan.
-The journey provides breathtaking views of the cityscape as you leave and the beautiful islands as you approach land again.
+The easiest way to reach Lamma Island is to take a ferry from Central Pier 4 in Hong Kong Central to either Yung Shue Wan or Sok Kwu Wan.
+The journey provides amazing views of both the city (as you leave) and of the islands (as you dock).

 • Central to Yung Shue Wan (25-30mins) – Timetable